“I no longer define myself by my ability to carry or raise a child”, says breast cancer survivor Anna Crollman.

 As I examined my anger, I realised it was rooted in fear.

 Who was I without the ability to have children?
 Would my marriage sustain?
 How would I find purpose in life without the goal of motherhood driving me forward?

-Changing my perspective
+Changing my perspective on having children

 I wish I could say I had a grand epiphany or a magic moment that helped me move forward from this discomfort, yet the truth is far from it.